Breville Super Q Blender Review Powerful Performance and Versatile Features for Every Kitchen

 • Smart base recognizes the jug or personal cup and adjusts settings automatically.

-• The auto-clean function is a lifesaver; just add water and detergent, and it cleans itself in seconds.
+• The auto-clean function handles cleanup; add water and detergent, and it clears itself in seconds.

 • Versatility extends to grinding spices, milling flour, and even making nut milk.